'Her elevation to silk was inevitable. It is a matter of time until she is at the very top table in the criminal law.' Legal 500 2025

 Crime

-Jocelyn Ledward is a much sought-after junior in the field of general crime.
-She has particular expertise in sensitive, high-profile and long-running complex cases and of the difficult technical legal arguments that invariably accompany them.
-Appointed Junior Treasury Counsel in 2014 and promoted to Senior Treasury Counsel in 2022, she has worked across the full spectrum of criminal offences and has specific expertise of the most serious ones including: all types of homicide (including corporate manslaughter) and their respective defences; serious sexual offences, both historic and current; terrorism; health & safety offences; and offences arising from organised crime including money laundering.
-She has experience of all levels of tribunal from the magistrates through to the appeal courts, with an abundance of experience of appellate work.
-She is held in the highest regard by prosecution and defence teams alike and enjoys a varied practice including representing professionals, where her practice in professional regulation is of great benefit.
-She is always fully prepared, tactically ahead of the game and her advocacy is outstanding.
+Jocelyn Ledward is highly regarded in the field of general crime.
+She specialises in sensitive, high-profile, and complex cases that often involve intricate technical legal issues.
+Appointed as Junior Treasury Counsel in 2014 and as Senior Treasury Counsel in 2022, she has dealt with a wide range of criminal offences, with particular expertise in the most serious, including all forms of homicide (corporate manslaughter included) and their defences; serious sexual offences, both historic and recent; terrorism; health and safety offences; and crimes related to organised crime such as money laundering.
+Her experience spans all tribunal levels, from magistrates' courts to the appellate courts, with extensive appellate work.
+She is highly respected by both prosecution and defence teams and maintains a diverse practice that includes representing professionals, benefitting greatly from her expertise in professional regulation.
+Jocelyn is consistently well-prepared, strategically adept, and an exceptional advocate.

 Jocelyn was appointed a Crown Court Recorder in 2022.